madyark/MS1-project/README.md

     3. I want to easily navigate around the website to find different bits of information on mental health.

-        1. Upon entering the site, the user will find a vivid navigation bar on every page, which they can use to reach the page of their choice.
+        1. The user will find a vivid navigation bar on every page, which they can use to reach the page of their choice.
 When accessing one of the supplemental pages, the active-link appears in orange to help the user locate their current location in the website.

         1. Scrolling through the 'Home' page, the user will come across different links that either take them to the top of the supplemental pages of the website or specific sections of those supplemental pages.